History of Weddings at Blue Skies Inn and more...

 Ferdinand's great-great-granddaughter, Elaine, wed at our B&B in June 2006!
 We made her a bouquet much like her great-grandmother's, shown above.
 Click here to see more of Elaine's wedding.

 Blue Skies Inn has been the site of Colorado weddings since September 1998 when the first wedding cake was served in the front garden courtyard.
-Pastor Bill Cole officiated in the Secret Garden on an October day in 1999.
-Since that time, there have been many, many couples who chose to have an elegant Pikes Peak Wedding.
+Since that time, there have been over 500 couples who chose to have an elegant Pikes Peak Wedding.

 The Blue Sky People